Conreality/conreality-wiki/Installation-FAQs.md

+#### What size SD memory card do I need to install Conreality?

+The current Conreality firmware installation requires a minimum of 100 MiB of space.
+Any remaining disk space can be used for user data such as scenario scripts and assets.

 #### Can I install Conreality on my Arduino board?

 Not quite.
 Conreality doesn't run on microcontrollers (MCUs); you will need